 The GNHWPCA currently has sewer customers who are not customers of the RWA (i.e., customers whose water supply is from wells), and therefore have no basis for sewer billing.
 We recommend that customers of the GNHWPCA, who are not customers of the RWA, continue to be billed on the basis used in previous years.
 The default consumption for a single family residence that is a well user is 24 CCF per quarter.
 Non-single family residences and other well users who appeal the default consumption are required to complete a survey that collects information about their dwellings and the inhabitants.
 The customer is billed a flat amount each quarter based on the survey results.
 Presently, there are well users who are billed at 15, 20, 24, 48 and 96 CCF's.
-The current quarterly billing amount of \$98.88 (plus the administrative fee) for a 24 CCF customer would increase to \$104.64 (plus the administrative fee) under the recommended rate structure for FY18.
+The current quarterly billing amount of \$138.72 (including the administrative fee) for a 24 CCF customer would increase to \$140.40 under the recommended rate structure for FY24.